Jefferson County Court Records Search

 Hours: Monday–Friday, 8:00 a.m.–4:30 p.m.

-Records cannot be requested by telephone.
-Payment must be made by cash or check — no credit or debit cards are accepted.
-Specific forms are available for traffic crash–related records and medical record releases.
-Requests that go unanswered for 30 days after completion notification will be archived, and a new request must be submitted.
+Records cannot be requested by phone.
+Payment must be cash or check — credit and debit cards are not accepted.
+If you need traffic crash–related records or a medical record release, specific forms are available for each.
+Any request left unclaimed for 30 days after you're notified of completion will be archived, and you'll need to submit a new request to get the records.

 Custody and Inmate Information